Armenian Wine: The Ancient Culture the World Is Finally Starting to Notice

 Wine tasting at an Armenian winery surrounded by scenic vineyards and mountains.

-Pro tip: don’t try to visit too many wineries in one day.
-2–3 is ideal.
+Pro tip: do not try to visit too many wineries in one day.
+Two or three carefully chosen stops will give a much better experience.

 The Areni Wine Festival

-One of the best times to experience Armenian wine culture is the Areni Wine Festival.
+One of the best times to experience Armenian wine culture is during the Areni Wine Festival.

 • traditional Armenian food